 DSC08961

-Jennifer Peterson, one of our clinical therapy specialists, spoke with us about some of the differences between the ETD and the ETD2, “Both the ETD and the ETD2 are useful devices.
+While both the ETD and the ETD2 are useful devices, here are some differences between them.
 The ETD’s hooks are straighter and thinner, making it is easy to see small objects that are being manipulated.
 The ETD2’s hooks are wider and more curved in a way that makes it a little harder to see the tips and small objects.
 When length is not a concern, it is often the look of the devices that determines the wearer’s choice.
 Some people like the metal, more robotic look of the ETD, while others are drawn to the sleek look of the ETD2 and the option of choosing a white or black cover.”

 ETD2a